g1879/DrissionPage/README.md

 ​	Obtain the WebDriver object, which is automatically created when it is called and initialized according to the incoming configuration or ini file configuration.

+### driver_options

+​	Return driver configuration in dictionary format.

 ### session_options

-​	Return or set session configuration in dictionary format.
+​	Return session configuration in dictionary format.

 ### cookies_to_session